Qualifying care relief

 The standard (income) method

+If your receipts exceed the qualifying amount then you can either use the simplified method (see above) or use this method.
 Your profits will then be worked out based on your total income receipts from caring less allowable expenses and capital allowances.
-This is the standard method of working out your profits, i.e. as for a normal self-employed ‘business’.
+This is the standard method of working out your profits, in other words as for a normal self-employed ‘business’.

-If you use this method, you should fill in a tax return and include the ‘Self-employment (full)’ pages.
+If you use this method, you should fill in a tax return and HMRC advise you to include the ‘Self-employment (full)’ pages.
+In fact, there is nothing to stop you competing the ‘Self-employment (short)’ pages, but HMRC might ask you further questions if you do that.

 You may want to use this method if your expenses and any available capital allowances exceed your individual limit.